fortrabbit/blog/minor-platform-updates-2017-06.md

 ---
 title: Platform updates
-excerpt: The update to the latest PHP versions caused a some downtime yesterday.
+intro: The update to the latest PHP versions caused a some downtime yesterday.
 created: 2017-06-14
 author: uk
 lead: "We have updated our platform yesterday, nothing big, only minor version jumps.
 Then something went wrong.
 Here is what happened:"